adaptris/interlok-docs/docs/pages/ui/ui-config-project.md

 ![Config Project Tabs](../../images/ui-user-guide/config-project-tabs.png)

 - **General:** Where you can configure the basic details of the project, name, description, add config file and the config file name.
-- **X-Includes:** Where you can specify which part of the XML config file should be split into multiple files.
+- **X-Includes:** Where you can specify which part of the XML config file should be split into multiple files (Deprecated  since 4.0.0).
 - **Variables:** Where you can add key/variable pairs to use for the XML config [Variables Substitutions](/pages/advanced/advanced-configuration-pre-processors#variable-substitution).
 - **Variable XPaths:** Where you can specify which value of the XML config file should use Variables Substitutions using some XPaths.
 You should not need to add Xpaths/key pairs manually as that can be done in the [Component settings modal](#component-settings-modal).
 - **Tests:** Where you can specify the test config file name.
 This is the file used in the [Service Tester Page](/pages/ui/ui-service-tester).